All Products

 Note

 DNSResolver is the core class of the HTTPDNS SDK.
-It encapsulates the DoH JSON API provided by HTTPDNS and resolves a target domain name to the corresponding IP address.
-To use the HTTPDNS SDK, you must integrate it into the Application child class of your Android app.
+It encapsulates the DoH JSON API provided by HTTPDNS to resolve a user’s target domain name into the corresponding IP address.
+When integrating the HTTPDNS SDK, we recommend integrating it in the Application child class.

 <!--Required permissions-->